Xadeck/flags/README.md

 ### Reporting errors.

-When parsing the flags with as follows:
+When parsing the flags as follows:

 ```c++
 int main(int arc, char** argv) {